 Financial guarantees are initially recognised at fair value, being the premium received.
 Subsequent to initial recognition, the liability under each guarantee is measured at the higher of the amortised premium and the best estimate of expenditure required to settle any financial obligation arising as a result of the guarantee.
-Subsequent to initial measurement all changes in balance sheet carrying value are recognised in the income statement.
+Subsequent to initial measurement all changes in balance sheet carrying value are recognised in the Statement of Comprehensive Income.